Frequently Asked Questions

 Is the program for full-time or part-time students?

 The PhD program is a full-time commitment.
-Ph.D. students have full-time status.
-Nonetheless, the course work is structured such that students can complete their classroom requirements during the May-June time frame, with final assignments being due in the fall.
+PhD students have full-time status.
+However, the course work is structured such that students can complete their classroom requirements during the May-June time frame, with final assignments being due in the fall.
 Directed studies that can be taken either on campus or at a distance during the fall and winter periods.
-(See the sample course timetables for year 1 and year 2)

 How competitive is the selection process?

-The selection process is very competitive, and getting more so as the program becomes known.
+The selection process is very competitive.
 Typically, only five students are admitted each year.

 How do I identify potential supervisors?

-The Faculty section within the Ph.D. program identifies professors who are teaching and supervising Ph.D. current students.
+The Faculty section within the PhD program identifies professors who are teaching and supervising PhD current students.
 By reviewing this list, and the more complete list of professors in the Faculty and Scholarship section of the Sobey School of Business web site, you can identify those who share your area of interest.
-Contact them by phone or via email and inquire whether they would be open to supervising your research program.

-Yes, the program has been recognized nationally by the Maritime Provinces Council on Higher Education, and internationally by the Association to Advance Collegiate Schools of Business (AACSB) International.
-In fact, during the accreditation visit, AACSB International representatives described the Sobey Ph.D. as innovative and exciting.
+Yes, the program has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
+In fact, during the accreditation visit, AACSB International representatives described the Sobey PhD as innovative and exciting.

 What are the program fees?